Guinea counts votes in a referendum that could allow junta leader to run for president

 “It’s not going well in the country,” he said.
 “Everyone is suffering.
 They are telling us it’s going well, but it is not.”

 He added: “What they are doing is not pretty.
-They said they would respect Guinea’s laws, but they haven’t — this is why I haven’t voted.”
+They said they would respect Guinea’s laws, but they have violated them — this is why I haven’t voted.”

 When Doumbouya seized control in 2021 after ousting President Alpha Conde, he said he acted to prevent the country from slipping into chaos and chastised the previous government for broken promises.